Spectiv/curator-installation/README.md

 atom data/site-config.json
 ```

-Paste the following into it.
+Delete anything that's there (Powershell likes to put unknown characters) and paste the following into it.
 Replace `LocationName` with the actual name that you want to show up in the app.
 ```json
 {
 	"name":"LocationName",